constantin-kuehne/AmazonDataProject/README.md

 * Web App

-dd a comment to this line
 	You'll find this documents in the "Further Documentation" directory.